mekowalski/todo-mvc/NOTES.md

 -therefore i don't have all the correct code and that's why my form isn't working -code along is actually out of order, when i am at the correct part then i will be able to work out this part of the application(partials and helpers)

+110118
+-currently just working on new branch details before continuing with authentication